Sleep Quality

 How Does Light Therapy Affect My Sleep Cycle?

 Sunlight, we know, has one of the most significant impacts on our sleep schedule or ability to fall asleep.
+In fact, Dr. Andrew Huberman (a leading M.D. at Stanford) has stated plainly that the most important factor in quality, restorative rest is the presence of enough sunlight in an individual's morning as they trigger an essential "cascade of hormones."
 Would it be surprising to learn that light therapy can have a similar effect on our circadian rhythm?
 Studies have shown us evidence that PBM can help a person to essentially "reset" their circadian rhythm with light waves.
-This is helpful to those who suffer from insomnia or perhaps work nights and find it difficult to sleep such odd hours.
+This is helpful to those who suffer from insomnia or perhaps work nights and find it difficult to access adequate sunlight and sleep.

-Hormones also play a significant role in our ability to sleep soundly each night.
+As mentioned, our hormones also play a significant role in our ability to sleep soundly each night.
 The way our body produces hormones is significantly impacted by exposure to light therapy, so says science.
-This is a good thing for those who suffer from insomnia and other sleep-related disorders.
+This means light therapy should be an important factor for those who suffer from insomnia and other sleep-related disorders.

-There is a small gland located in our brains, called the pineal gland.
-This small area of tissue that lives in our brain is responsible for producing melatonin, the hormone that our body requires to fall asleep and stay asleep each night.
+A small gland located in our brains, called the pineal gland, is responsible for producing melatonin, the hormone that our body requires to fall asleep and stay asleep each night.
+As an effect of light therapy, the proper doses and rhythms of melatonin production can be restored and strengthened.

 How Does this Benefit my Overall Health?

-PBM helps to boost mitochondrial actions in order to benefit the area of the body that is being targeted. (i.e. skin, muscle, brain, etc.).
-Melatonin and the other processes that occur while we are sleeping are what our mitochondria depend on for natural energy.
-Meaning, without melatonin and adequate sleep each night, the rest of our body will suffer.
+PBM helps to boost mitochondrial actions in the area of the body that is being targeted. (i.e. skin, muscle, brain, etc.).
+Melatonin and the other processes, which occur while we are sleeping, are what our mitochondria depend on for natural energy.
+Meaning, without enough melatonin and, consequently, enough restorative sleep each night, our whole body and cognition will suffer.
 Our mitochondria are protected and regenerated by melatonin while we sleep soundly each night.

 What Science is Telling Us